 What is the Water Safety Code?02/08/2022 Water Safety

-The Water Safety Code provides essential and easy-to-remember information to help people understand what they should do in an emergency, acting as a measure to educate everyone across the UK and Ireland to make early, critical decisions.
+The Water Safety Code provides essential and easy-to-remember information to help people plan for their activity and understand what they should do in an emergency.

-It is important for swimmers to know the dangers when swimming outdoors.
+It is important for swimmers to know the dangers when swimming outdoors and preferably swim at a lifeguarded beach, organised session or supervised venue.

 There are many dangers with water, which can include: